Goibniu: Mythology

-When Nuada's arm is cut off in battle, Goibniu crafts him a new one of silver, thus he is known as Nuada Airgetlám "Nuada of the Silver Arm".
+When Nuada's arm is cut off in battle, Goibniu crafts him a new one of silver; thus he is known as Nuada Airgetlám "Nuada of the Silver Arm".
 He also makes weapons for the gods.
 In the Lebor Gabála Érenn, he is described as "not impotent in smelting", and is said to have died, along with Dian Cecht, of a "painful plague".
 During the Second Battle of Moytura, Goibniu is speared by Brígh's son Ruadán, but he removes the spear and kills Ruadán with it.

 Goibniu also acts as a hospitaller who furnishes feasts for the gods.
 According to the Acallam na Senórach and Altram Tige Dá Medar, the feast of Goibniu was bestowed on the warriors of the Tuatha Dé by Manannán to protect them from sickness and decay.
 He is said to be the owner of the Glas Gaibhnenn, the magical cow of abundance and in surviving folklore also has a magical bridle for the cow.

 In the St Gall incantations, Goibniu is invoked against thorns (either literal or metaphorical):

 Nothing is higher than heaven, nothing is deeper than the sea.
 By the holy words that Christ spake from His Cross remove from me the thorn, a thorn..... very sharp is Goibniu’s science, let Goibniu’s goad go out before Goibniu’s goad!

 This charm is laid in butter which goes not into water and (some) of it is smeared all round the thorn and it (the butter) goes not on the point nor on the wound, and if the thorn be not there one of the two teeth in the front of his head will fall out.

-Goibniu may be the same figure as Culann.
+Goibniu is believed to have appeared on earth as both the Gobán Saor, a master craftsman, and as the enchanted smith Lon mac Liomtha.
+He may may also be the same figure as Culann.